niktarutn/TrafficSimulator/README.md

 > Everyone may not be able to participate to all meetings, but at least a couple of members should be present in each meeting.
 > Regular absence from meetings will affect in individual evaluation.

-# Source code documentation
-It is strongly recommended to use Doxygen to document your source code.
-Please go over the *Project Guidelines* for details.

-# TODOs
-The team is planning to use Gitlab jira-like tools to select and close tickets